ejadon/ejadon/README.md

 # Hello, I'm Erick
 <a href="https://linkedin.com/in/erickslinked24"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am currently an Information Technology Specialist with Teksynap, and a member of the Army National Guard as a Network Specialist.
-I have achieved completion of multiple certifications, projects and virtual lab hours mirroring real-life scenarios and threats as shown below.
-I am passionate about mitigating cyber security threats and responses where I can put my work experience and gained knowledge to use, by applying my strong analytic and problem-solving skills.
-Let me be a part and contributer to your security team!
+I have achieved completion of multiple certifications, projects, and virtual lab hours mirroring real-life scenarios and threats as shown below.
+I am passionate about mitigating cyber security threats and responses where I can use my work experience and gained knowledge, by applying my strong analytic and problem-solving skills.
+Let me be a part and contributor to your security team!

 ## Objective